 In the Autonomous Administration of North and East Syria (AANES), Muslims are officially allowed to change their faith and register as Christians.
 However, the Syrian government does not recognize this registration.
-Family pressure on converts is also less intense in this region, as Kurdish Sunnis tend to be less radical.
-These favorable conditions have been threatened by the invasion of Turkish forces which began in October 2019; practically all improvements in religious freedom made by the Autonomous Administration have been reversed in areas now under Turkish control.
+Family pressure on converts is also less intense in this region.
+These favorable conditions have been threatened by the invasion of Turkish forces which began in October 2019; practically all improvements in religious freedom made by the AANES have been reversed in areas now under Turkish control.